 Plant cell signalling

-- How does the circadian clock influence leaf senescence and seed nutrition?
+- The time is ripe: how does the circadian clock influence leaf senescence and grain nutrition?